Have you found Millards Creek Weir, Ulladulla?

 Have you seen a piece of Ulladulla’s history, existing since 1861, near a busy road, but only noticed by a few pedestrians?
 It is the weir over Millards Creek, 20 metres off St Vincent Street, looking west.

 It was built by Richard Millard to supply water to his family’s tannery, which was built in 1854 on the north side of the creek, across Church Street from his home and store, the present Nirvana Real Estate building and formerly Millards Cottage, built in 1862.

 Up until that time, the water supply to the tannery was obtained from a series of pits along Church Street.
-The tannery used wattle bark to tan the hides from the local farms, they were sent to Sydney by ship right up until the late 1930s, when the tannery ceased operating but local wattle bark was sent away to the Sydney tanneries as late as the 1980s.
+The tannery used wattle bark to tan the hides from the local farms, after which they were sent to Sydney by ship right up until the late 1930s, when the tannery ceased operating.
+Local wattle bark was still sent away to the Sydney tanneries as late as the 1980s.

 The extensive tannery buildings were burnt down in the huge bushfires of 1939.

-Richard Millard, founder of the present-day Millard family of Ulladulla, great-great-great grandfather of Warwick Millard of Ulladulla, died in 1873.
+Richard Millard, founder of the present-day Millard family of Ulladulla died in 1873.
 In 1898 his heirs sold the business to EM Farleigh of Mascot, who installed leather-making expert Louis de Hoedel at the Ulladulla works,

 His development of improved ways of tanning resulted in EM Farleigh securing defence contracts for special leathers and waterproof soles for army boots during World War 1.